Create User Profiles and Assign Privileges

 Step 3

-aaa disaster-recovery username username password password
+Enter the aaa disaster-recovery username username password password command to specify the disaster-recovery user name and password.

 Example:

-sysadmin-vm:0_RP0#(config)#aaa disaster-recovery username us1 password pwd1
+sysadmin-vm:0_RP0#(config)# aaa disaster-recovery username us1 password pwd1

-Specifies the disaster-recovery username and the password.
 You must select an existing user as the disaster-recovery user.

 Step 4

-Use the commit or end command.
+Enter the commit or end command to save the configuration.

-commit-Saves the configuration changes and remains within the configuration session.
+The commit command saves the configuration changes and remains within the configuration session.

-end-Prompts user to take one of these actions:
+The end command prompts you to take one of these actions:

-• Yes-Saves configuration changes and exits the configuration session.
+• Yes: saves configuration changes and exits the configuration session.

-• No-Exits the configuration session without committing the configuration changes.
+• No: exits the configuration session without committing the configuration changes.

-• Cancel-Remains in the configuration session, without committing the configuration changes.
+• Cancel: remains in the configuration session without committing the configuration changes.